carlo-/gym/README.rst

 OpenAI Gym (extended)
 **********
-This fork extends OpenAI Gym with some custom environments designed to experiment with policy parameterization.
+This fork extends OpenAI Gym with some custom environments designed for various projects.

 .. code:: shell